 Skip to content

-NOTE: This case statement, like all case statements, will return the first matching value.
-This means the order of your clauses in your case statement are extremely important.
+Like all case statements, case returns the first matching value.
+The order of clauses is important.

 Syntax